abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Writing forces sharper understanding.md

 This practice is a rough kind of metacognitive support: [[Metacognitive supports as cognitive scaffolding]].

-This observation appears to be true even for non-prose writing: [Many eminent thinkers need a writing surface to think](Many%20eminent%20thinkers%20need%20a%20writing%20surface%20to%20think.md).
+This observation appears to be true even for non-prose writing: [[Many eminent thinkers need a writing surface to think]].

 # Backlinks
 - [[Write about what you read to internalize texts deeply]]